worthingtonse/WEST-Protocol/A. Introduction.md

-# Introduction to the Wyoming Extensible Stable Token Protocol
+# Introduction to the WEST Protocol

 ## GOALS
 The Goals of the WEST Token are to create: